Splish Splash, Let’s Talk About Safety in the Bath!

 Shower chairs, grab bars, hand-held shower heads, and long-handled sponges are all helpful for safe bathing/showering.
 Durable medical equipment comes in different heights, sizes, and weight capacities.
 Outpatient occupational and physical therapy specialists can offer expertise on which products are appropriate for you and/or your bathroom.

 Be cautious when choosing bathroom décor and equipment.
-Stick-on grab bars may be fashionable and quick to install, but perhaps dangerous when using them.
+Stick-on grab bars may be fashionable and quick to install, but they may also be dangerous when used.
 Rugs in the bathroom can be risky too, if they’re not securely and firmly in place.

 Installing walk-in tubs or having a contractor design a more accessible bathroom can also make you safer, but installation and construction can take time.
 They may also come with hefty price tags.